AI4SoilHealth/SoilHealthDataCube/landsat_based_spectral_indices/readme.md

   - DOI: https://zenodo.org/records/10776892

 ## Disclaimer
-The production of this data cube is within the frame of [AI4SoilHealth](https://cordis.europa.eu/project/id/101086179), funded by the European Union.
+The production of this data cube is part of [AI4SoilHealth](https://cordis.europa.eu/project/id/101086179) project.
+The AI4SoilHealth project project has received funding from the European Union's Horizon Europe research an innovation programme under grant agreement No. 101086179.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Commision.
 Neither the European Union nor the granting authority can be held responsible for them.
 The data is provided “as is”.
 AI4SoilHealth project consortium and its suppliers and licensors hereby disclaim all warranties of any kind, express or implied, including, without limitation, the warranties of merchantability, fitness for a particular purpose and non-infringement.
 Neither AI4SoilHealth Consortium nor its suppliers and licensors, makes any warranty that the Website will be error free or that access thereto will be continuous or uninterrupted.
 You understand that you download from, or otherwise obtain content or services through, the Website at your own discretion and risk.

 ## Contacts